galetaire/spahousing/pages/posts/six.md

 # Interpretation and observations

-The model groups together seven essential variables in order to understand the housing market: price (real and nominal), volume, inflation, credit, demographics and employment.
+The model groups together seven essential variables: price (real and nominal), volume, inflation, credit, demographics and employment.
 All the variables are represented in percentages.
 A couple of interpretations from the chart:

-- **Observation A**: Inflation has been on a decreasing trend from 1986 to 2020.
+- **Observation A**: Inflation followed a decreasing trend from 1986 to 2020.
 - **Observation B**: Between 2001 and 2008, the population increased due to an immigration wave.
 - **Observation C**: When unemployment increases, the price of housing tends to decrease.
 - **Observation D**: The black bar informs us of the price movement in nominal terms.
 For example, between 1986 and 1990 the rise in house prices was very high, due to inflation.